baliestri/mercury-powershell/docs/en-US/Mercury.PowerShell.Hooks/Unregister-ProxyHook.md

 ### -Type

-The type of hook to get.
+The type of the hook to be unregistered.

 ```yaml
 Type: HookType